standardhealth/cimpl-doc/docs/cimpl6Tutorial_helloWorld.md

 ### 4) Create a Configuration File

 To point the SHR-CLI tool at the right files, and assign the right names to things, we need a configuration file.
-Create an `ig-hello-world-config.json` file and copy and paste this content:
+Create a file named `ig-hello-world-config.json`, and copy and paste this content:

 ```
 {